Mahanchello/algorithms_coursera/README.md

 # Selection sort:

-We are using sroting in order to sort elems in the list in asc or desc order.
+We are using sorting in order to sort elems in the list in asc or desc order.
 A key step in sorting algo is swapping, where we are swapping elems between each other and hence sorting them.

 Pseudocode for selection sort:
-1. Find the smallest card.
-Swap it with the first card.
+1. Find the smallest elem.
+Swap it with the first elem.
-2. Find the second-smallest card.
-Swap it with the second card.
+2. Find the second-smallest elem Swap it with the second elem.
-3. Find the third-smallest card.
-Swap it with the third card.
+3. Find the third-smallest elem.
+Swap it with the third elem.
-4. Repeat finding the next-smallest card, and swapping it into the correct position until the array is sorted.
+4. Repeat finding the next-smallest elem, and swapping it into the correct position until the array is sorted.

 # Insertion sort: